Skip to content

 Let's shatter rape myths together

-Donate today
+Donate now

 Myth #6

-Women are ‘asking for it’ if they wear revealing clothes or flirt.
+Women are 'asking for it' if they wear revealing clothes or flirt

-Fact: Women and girls have the right to wear whatever they want and behave however they want without being raped or sexually assaulted.
+The facts: women and girls have the right to wear whatever they want and behave however they want without being raped or sexually assaulted.
 As does everyone.
 There is never any excuse for rape or sexual assault.

 A young woman wearing a black dress stands in a hallway with her back to us.